Sole traders, contractors and self employed

 How do I apply?

-Sole traders, contractors and self-employed people can apply online for screening, once they have registered with the Screening Unit to use this facility.
-This is the preferred way to apply for screening (although there is an option to apply using a hard copy form, if you are unable to apply online because of exceptional circumstances).
+Sole traders, contractors and self-employed people can apply online for screening, once they have registered with the Screening Unit as an organisation.

-You will need to provide the following: When registering and applying for screening, you are required to provide your:
+When initially registering for screening, you are required to provide your:

 - Australian Business Number (ABN)